droonga/droonga.org/tutorial/plugin-development/handler/index.md

 The handler finds and deletes existing records which have the given keyword in its "key", by the [API of Rroonga][Groonga::Table_delete].

-And, the `AndCollector` is bound to the step by the configuration `step.collector`.
+And, the `Collectors::And` is bound to the step by the configuration `step.collector`.
 It is is also one of built-in collectors, and merges boolean values retuned from handler instances for each partition and replica, to one boolean value.